 How to grow chicory

-In the Bay Area, chicory is a cool season crop that can be started in January and February, for an early summer crop, and again in July or August, for an early winter crop.
+In warmer climates, chicory is a cool season crop that can be started in January and February, for an early summer crop, and again in July or August, for an early winter crop.
 This gives the seeds time to get started before the weather turns too hot or too cold.
-Chicory grown in our scorching summers tends to bolt, and the leaves are more bitter.
+Chicory grown in areas with scorching summers tends to bolt, and the leaves are more bitter.
 A light frost actually reduces some of the bitterness and adds just a touch of sweetness.
 Seeds should be planted 1/4 inch deep and thinned to 12 inches apart.
 Avoid overhead watering, as the leaves are prone to rotting.

 Chicory pests and diseases